cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - **Expected precondition:**
   - An unbonding delegation operation has matured on the provider chain.
 - **Expected postcondition:**
-  - If there is an unboding delegation entry with ID `unbondingDelegationEntryId`, then true is returned.
+  - If there is an unboding delegation entry with ID `ubdeId`, then true is returned.
   - Otherwise, false is returned.
 - **Error condition:**
   - None.